-Should my 2 (or 3 or 4 or 5) year old child be in the Nursery or the Church during the services?
-Children are welcome in either place.
+Should my child be in the Nursery or the Church during the services?
+The nursery is reserved for children 3-years and under.
 The 9:00 am Eucharist is informal and designed to include children.
-There are times, however, when children are restless or disruptive, making it difficult for their parents to worship.
-At these times, the Nursery is available for use during part or all of the service.
-Some parents choose to bring their children in from the Nursery at the Offertory so that they can receive Communion or a blessing.
 Although the 11:15 am service is more adult-oriented, children are welcome to attend.
 The Nursery is available for part or all of this service too.

 What are the Children’s Bulletins?
 Children’s Bulletins (along with pencils and crayons) are available in baskets in the back of the Sanctuary before Sunday services.
 Based on the Gospel and other readings of the day, these bulletins contain age-appropriate pictures and puzzles for children to color or solve.
 Because of children’s limited attention spans, some parents find this a helpful way to keep children busy during the adult sermon, choir anthems, or other times when young ones are restless during the service.
 Other parents prefer that their children do not use the bulletins but rather sit attentively through the entire service.

 When is my child old enough to receive Communion?
-As noted in our weekly bulletins and in accordance with the practice of the national Episcopal Church, “all persons” are welcome to receive Communion at St. Timothy’s, regardless of age or denomination.
+As noted in our weekly bulletins, “all persons” are welcome to receive Communion at St. Timothy’s, regardless of age or denomination.
 This statement often raises another question:

 When does Confirmation take place?
 In the Episcopal Church, Confirmation is the occasion when adults reaffirm the vows made for them by their parents at the time of their Baptism.
 This takes place during the Bishop’s annual visitation to St. Timothy’s.
 Confirmation preparation usually occurs in the 9th and 10th grades.